evinbsc/Blockchain-in-Go/README.md

 go run main.go

-Open your browser and navigate to http://localhost:8080 to view the blockchain.
+Open your browser and navigate to your local host port to view the blockchain.